Myndex/apca-introduction/analysis.md

 > ## _Components of contrast_
 > _When we speak about contrast, we actually mean a few different things:_

-It is true that contrast means a few different things, but listed below are not those things.
-Listed below all relate to one _single_ kind of contrast.

 > -   _How is the contrast between two colors calculated?_
 > -   _Which thresholds are used to decide whether that contrast is sufficient?_
 > -   _How do other features like font size and font weight factor into that
     decision?_
 > -   _Which parts of the UI need to be checked?_

+It is true that contrast means a few different things, but listed above are not those things.
+Listed above all relate to one _single_ kind of contrast.

 While these are some the things that relate specifically to _readability contrast_.
 Some other important factors are:
 - Critical contrast for fluent readability